Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 However (and here’s the honest part):

-Affordable, filling, iconic, but not perfect.
+It's however, Affordable, filling, iconic, but not perfect.
 Still, it’s cheap by Florence standards, which is saying something.

-Where We Stayed (Budget Win 💰)
+Where We Stayed (Budget Win)

 Around €50 per night, clean, comfortable, and perfect for explorers who just need a place to crash after long days of walking.